 - Direct vApp networks are associated with their parent organization network and are assigned to the network zone to which their parent networks are assigned.
 So depending on the parent network, they can be imported to Isolated, Routed, or External network zone.

 Provider storage policies are imported to OnApp as data store zones of the VPC type.
 Storage policies appear in the OnApp UI as data stores.
 You can select them during vApp creation.
 To view storage policies and the list of disks and VSs associated with them, go to the Settings > Data Stores menu.

 Users are imported with their existing roles.
+Currently OnApp supports only default vCD roles.
 These roles are mapped using the label.
+Users with custom roles are not imported into OnApp.
 OnApp imports the username and creates that user in OnApp.
 From that point forward, changes to the user should be made inside OnApp.
 OnApp will generate a random password for each imported user.
 The user will be emailed with the instructions to change this password to be able to log into OnApp.
 After the log in, user will be asked to confirm the vCloud Director password.